-Creatine supplements may seem exclusively for bulky bros at the gym, but the science behind it suggests it might aid sleep deprived parents who aren’t looking to get swole at all.
-Once creatine enters the body it turns into creatine phosphate, which helps create a substance called adenosine triphosphate (ATP) — a small molecule used to transport energy between cells.
-This helps with metabolism, as well as building muscles, but there’s evidence that it can help after a rough night with a toddler.
+Creatine supplements may seem exclusively for bulky bros at the gym, but the science behind it suggests creatine might aid sleep-deprived parents who aren’t looking to get swole at all.
+Once creatine enters the body, it turns into creatine phosphate, which helps create a substance called adenosine triphosphate (ATP) — a small molecule used to transport energy between cells.
+This helps with metabolism, as well as building muscles, but there’s evidence that it can also help after a rough night with a toddler.
 No gym membership or weird shakey water bottle required.

 Strawberry Savior Shake

 - 1 scoop creatine

 - 1 tsp flaxseed oil

 Peanut Butter Cup Shake

 - 1 cup skim milk